| 1. WELCOME:

 Fig 5.
 Postural collapse |

-the musculoskeletal system is so badly deformed that it is no longer
+where the musculoskeletal system is so badly deformed that it is no

-possible to easily revert to the original balanced state.
-In Fig
+longer possible to easily revert to the original balanced state.
+In

-5, we see a system of links (bones) controlled by ropes (muscles).
+Fig 5, we see a system of links (bones) controlled by ropes

-In the lower extremities the joints have moved beyond their safe
+(muscles).
+In the lower extremities the joints have moved beyond

-limit causing a group of muscles to be over-contracted.
-When muscles
+their safe limit causing a group of muscles to be over-contracted.

-are over-contracted, over a period of time they stop functioning
+When muscles are over-contracted, over a period of time they stop

-in a normal way, and cannot readily be relaxed to their original
+functioning in a normal way, and cannot readily be relaxed to their

-length.
-(The distortion visualized here will also significantly
+original length.
+(The distortion visualized here will also

-alter the orientation of bones and muscles higher up, effectively
+significantly alter the orientation of bones and muscles higher up,

 will by inhibited by the brain to protect the integrity of the body.